kalita278/Digit-Recognition-from-SVHN/README.md

 Where the labels for each of this image are the prominent number in that image i.e. 2,6,7 and 4 respectively.

+**PROJECT OBJECTIVE**: To build a digit classifier on the SVHN (Street View Housing Number) dataset.

 The dataset has been provided in the form of h5py files.
 You can read about this file format here: https://docs.h5py.org/en/stable/

 Acknowledgement: Yuval Netzer, Tao Wang, Adam Coates, Alessandro Bissacco, Bo Wu, Andrew Y. Ng Reading Digits in Natural Images with Unsupervised